Energy Efficiency for Rental Homes

 - Set the temperature for your refrigerator to 37 to 40 degrees F and 5 degrees F for the freezer.

-- Inspect and clean your dryer vent pipe on your dryer periodically and clean lint filter before each load.
+- Inspect and clean your dryer vent pipe on your dryer periodically and clean the lint filter before each load.

 - Scrape your dishes rather than rinsing them before putting them in the dishwasher.